cataclysmbnteam/Cataclysm-BN/README.md

 Fight to defeat or escape from a wide variety of powerful monstrosities, from zombies to giant insects to killer robots and things far stranger and deadlier, and against the others like yourself, who want what you have.

-Find way to stop the Cataclysm ... or become one of its strongest monsters.
+Find a way to stop the Cataclysm ... or become one of its strongest monsters.

 ## Downloads